 You’ll need to contact universities to discuss vacancies.
 Once you have received an offer verbally or in writing and you want to accept the place, enter the details of the institution and course into UCAS Track.

-If you haven’t already applied through the UCAS system you can still apply through clearing.
+If you haven’t already applied through the UCAS system you can still apply through Clearing.

 Call us on 01709 722806 and if you’re made an offer you’ll be told what to do next.

-You will receive an email from us with instructions of what to do next.
 Please check your inbox regularly including your junk folder as it will include important information.

 You can call us to be considered for a place on 01709 722806.
 If we offer you a place you need to wait until you receive your confirmation email.